 - a.
 The Admissions/Progressions/Committee will review course and level reports submitted at the end of each semester to ascertain the progression status of each student. - b.
-Recommendations for progression or retention are made to the Chair of the undergraduate nursing program and the Dean of Arts and Sciences. - c.
+Recommendations for progression or retention are made to the Dean of Nursing and the Vice Chancellor of Academic Affairs. - c.
 Students who need to repeat a nursing or pre-requisite course must submit a written request fourteen (14) days prior to the beginning of the semester, and indicate their intent to return to that course. - d.
 Students' that fail either a didactic/theory or clinical course that are co-requisites, must repeat both courses to progress.